 What is judgement?

-No matter what we say of this topic, it would not be complete if we do not cover what judgement is.
+No matter what we say about this topic, it would not be complete if we do not cover what judgment is.
 You have likely heard it misused.
-You have probably been in a courtroom or at the very least seen it in a movie or some sort of television program.
-There are various conditions that have to be met before we can say something is judgement.
+You have probably been in a courtroom or at the very least seen it in a movie or some television program.
+Various conditions have to be met before we can say something is judgment.
 It is not that difficult to wrap our heads around.

 1. Was there some perceived wrong done?